scriptPilot/google-calendar-archiving/README.md

 2. Select file `Code.gs`, run the function `start()` and grant the requested rights.

-   Now, a nightly trigger is created to archive past events automatically.

 3. To stop the archiving, select file `Code.gs` and run `stop()`.

 ### Multiple Calendars